The Yaps journal.

 You have ideas all the time.
 In the shower.
 On a walk.
 In the middle of a conversation.
 Most of them vanish because the friction of typing a note is too high.
 Voice notes eliminate that friction entirely — and they capture more than just words.

 Decades of research on note-taking and memory point to the same conclusion: how you take notes changes what you remember.
-Here is what the science says about voice notes vs written notes, and why the best approach uses both.
+Here is what the science says about voice notes vs written notes in 2026, and why the best approach uses both.

 We built Yaps because voice assistants shouldn't require an internet connection or send your words to a server.
 Today, we're introducing a macOS voice assistant that works entirely on your device.

 Meeting recordings contain trade secrets, legal strategy, HR discussions, and confidential business plans.
 Most transcription services send all of that audio to third-party servers.
-There is a better way.
+There is a better way — and in 2026 it is finally good enough to use.

 Most developers dismiss voice input as something for writers and note-takers.
 But the developers who have integrated it into their workflow report saving 1-2 hours per day on communication tasks.
-Here is how to actually do it.
+Here is how to actually do it in 2026.

 When a doctor dictates a patient note, that recording contains names, diagnoses, treatment plans, and biometric voice data.
 Where that audio goes next is a HIPAA question most providers have not asked.

 The average person speaks at 150 words per minute but types at just 40.
-That gap isn't just a statistic - it's an untapped productivity multiplier hiding in plain sight.
-Here's the complete guide to building a voice-first workflow that actually sticks.
+That gap is not a statistic — it is an untapped productivity multiplier hiding in plain sight.
+Here is the complete guide to building a voice-first workflow in 2026 that actually sticks.

 The average executive receives over 120 emails per day and spends two to three hours responding.
 Dictation lets you compose at speaking speed — 150 words per minute instead of 40 — while keeping every confidential message on your device.